-There's a rule that says a "new taxpayer" (a taxpayer for which no federal income tax return was required for the preceding year) can make the mark-to-market election during the first two months and 15 days of the election year.
-They make the election by recording it in their books and records rather than by filing an election with the IRS.
+There's a rule that says a "new taxpayer" (a taxpayer for which no federal income tax return was required for the preceding year) can make the mark-to-market election by the time the first tax return is filed.
+They make the election by recording it in their books and records and by filing an election with the IRS on the first tax return.
 It appears that this rule was designed for newly formed entities (such as corporations and partnerships).
-Individuals who start trading after April 15 without forming an entity will apparently have to wait until the following year to make the mark-to-market election.
+Individuals who start trading after April 15 without forming an entity will apparently have to wait until the following year to make the mark-tomarket election.

-V. SETTING UP LEGAL ENTITIES FOR YOUR TRADING BUSINESS
+VI.
+SETTING UP LEGAL ENTITIES FOR YOUR TRADING BUSINESS

-What is a Legal Entity?
+What is a Legal Entity

-A legal entity is an organization recognized by the IRS, that has a corresponding Employer Identification Number, (EIN).
-There are three structures to choose from: the Sole Proprietorship, a C-Corporation or a flow-through entity such as a limited liability company (LLC).
+A legal entity is an organization recognized by the IRS, that has a corresponding Employer Identification Number (EIN).
+There are three structures to choose from: the Sole Proprietorship, a C-Corporation or a flow-through entity such as a partnership or S-Corporation.
 Which is best?
-Read on, and find out.
+Read on and find out.